equinor/dm-docs/docs/docs/guides/development/architecture/architecture-decision-records/ADR-0001 - Support binary data.md

 ## Other considered options

-Create a wrapper upon import by using the DM CLI:
+Create a wrapper upon import when using the DM CLI:

 ```json
 {